 An extremely versatile and in-demand singer, Stokes has performed at venues spanning jazz, opera, pops, country, and musical theater worlds.
 He has worked with John Williams, Marvin Hamlisch, Gustavo Dudamel, Keith Lockhart, Michael Tilson Thomas, The Smithsonian Jazz Masterworks Big Band, The Mormon Tabernacle choir and the Muppets.
 Stokes has made multiple appearances at Carnegie Hall beginning with his debut with the San Francisco Symphony through his televised performance in South Pacific opposite Reba McEntire to his sold-out solo concert, which he continues to perform throughout the U.S. He has been invited twice to perform at the White House (both times aired on PBS’s “Great Performances”) and has performed multiple times for Presidents Clinton and Obama.

 Stokes has delved deeply into various music disciplines.
 In addition to singing he began piano studies at the age of 6.
 A self-professed autodidact, his musical curiosity led him to teach himself composing, arranging and orchestration, starting in his teens.
 He later studied, Film scoring, orchestration, and conducting both privately and through UCLA and subsequently scored and conducted a number of “Trapper John, MD” episodes, a series on which he was also a regular cast member.
-His musical talent has extended to the present day as producer, arranger and orchestrator on his three solo albums including his last recording, Simply Broadway and his upcoming recording Plays With Music, which is slated to be released this Fall.
+His musical talent has extended to the present day as producer, arranger and orchestrator on his three solo albums including Simply Broadway and his latest recording Plays With Music.
 Stokes has appeared on more than 20 albums.